COMMUNISM & BUNKER TOUR

 The walking tour starts at the Powder Tower in namesti Republiky, where you will hear the story of how the new Czechoslovakia Republic was formed in 1918.
 Discover the dark days of Nazi occupation and liberation by the Russian Red Army in 1945.
 In the Wenceslasz Square you will learn about the 1960s when the Soviet army crushed the nation’s blossoming dreams of democracy in 1968.
 To learn more about Prague Spring, you could read our blog post here.
 The tour takes you up to the Velvet Revolution in 1989, signalising the end of this grey period of Cold War history.

-Powder Tower at Namesti Republiky 5
+For the tours: we meet at the Powder Tower at Namesti Republiky 5.

 How to recognize us?

 Look for the guides holding a blue umbrella with a sign Prague Extravaganza Free Tour.

 - Pre-WW1 period

 - Nazi Occupation

 - Liberation by the Red Army in 1945

 - 50s – Era of fear